Marcos Engineering: History

+Marcos Cars Ltd has nearly completed development of a new model, planned to debut in early 2026.
+The new car is intended to represent a full‑fledged return of the Marcos name to the production line, incorporating modern materials, updated chassis engineering, and performance specifications to compete in the premium niche sports‑car segment.
+The development programme reportedly entered final prototype testing, with homologation and manufacturing readiness in its concluding phase.

+Brown has stated that the new vehicle will honour the heritage of Marcos’s classic low‑slung coupés while delivering contemporary driving dynamics, enhanced build quality and modern safety and emissions compliance.
+The production launch in early 2026 is positioned as a re‑entry of the marque into the global sports‑car market, with limited‑volume manufacture, bespoke options and direct factory support for customers.

 GT Xylon, Luton Gullwing; fastback GT

 Their first car, the Xylon, which had gullwing doors and a windscreen in four panels, was nicknamed the "ugly duckling".
 A total of nine, aimed at 750 Motor Club events, were built in 1959 and 1960.
 For production the body was made less radical but initially retained the gullwing doors.
 It was powered by a choice of Ford engines varying from 997 to 1498 cc and had Standard 10 and Triumph Herald steering and suspension components.
 Thirty-nine were made up to 1963.

 In 1961, brothers Dennis Adams and Peter Adams started working with Marcos and introduced several changes to the original design.
 The Marcos Luton gullwing and the spyder were introduced in November 1961.
 This design was again reworked, becoming the Marcos fastback GT, which was displayed at the London Racing Car Show in 1963.
 The chassis was fabricated from laminated 3 mm thick sheets of marine plywood, giving the cars strong monocoques and low weights (the GT was internationally homologated with 475 kg), so they performed well in sportscar competition.
 Most early Marcos models competed in national and international events.